Go Back

 + servings

-strawberry cupcakes topped with strawberry buttercream and half of a fresh strawberry
+strawberry cupcakes topped with strawberry buttercream and strawberry preserves

 The Easiest Recipe for Strawberry Cupcakes